anshme/pycon-social-postings/README.md

 ---

+## TODO

+* Instagram tagging, find the picture tag and make the bounding box bigger.
+Currently it takes the center and of the page and assumes that it has landed on the picture, which is correct when posting from high res, full screen browswer.

 ## 🖱️ Mouse Tracker

 Use the `playwright codegen` command to track mouse actions and generate code for navigation.
 This is helpful for creating scripts that interact with web pages.